Stan Musial: St. Louis Cardinals (1941–1944)

-Sojourn in the U.S. Navy (1945–46)
+U.S. Navy (1945–46)

 Musial enlisted in the United States Navy on January 23, 1945, during World War II.
-He was initially assigned to non-combat duty at the United States Naval Training Center Bainbridge.
-In June 1945, he was assigned to Special Services in Hawaii, and was assigned to a ferry launch unit to bring back damaged ship crews entering Pearl Harbor where he was able to play baseball every afternoon in the naval base's eight-team league.
+He was initially assigned to non-combat duty at the United States Naval Training Center Bainbridge, at Port Deposit, Maryland.
+In June 1945, he was assigned to Special Services in Hawaii, and was assigned to a ferry launch unit to bring back damaged ship crews entering Pearl Harbor, where he was able to play baseball every afternoon in the naval base's eight-team league.
 After being granted emergency leave to see his ailing father in January 1946, he was briefly assigned to the Philadelphia Navy Yard before his honorable discharge from the Navy as a Seaman Second Class in March 1946.
-In 2007, Musial received the Navy Memorial's Lone Sailor Award, which honors Navy veterans who have excelled in civilian life.

-Major leagues (1946–1963)
+St. Louis Cardinals (1946–1963)

 1946–1949

 Rejoining the Cardinals under new manager Eddie Dyer, Musial posted a .388 batting average by the middle of May 1946.
-He also became close friends with new teammate Red Schoendienst, who had joined the Cardinals during Musial's absence in 1945.
+He also became close friends with Red Schoendienst, a second-baseman who had joined the Cardinals during Musial's absence in 1945.
+In June 1946, Dyer began to use Musial as a first baseman.

 During the season, Musial (who was under contract to the Cardinals for $13,500 in 1946) was offered a five-year, $125,000 contract, plus a $50,000 bonus, to join the Mexican League.
 He declined the offer, and after manager Dyer spoke to club owner Sam Breadon, Musial was given a $5,000 raise later in 1946.